A Guide To Functional Interfaces in Java10 min read

 Let’s break down what’s happening here:

-The list now has been modified, here is the output:
+The list has now been modified; here is the output:

 Your name is: Ethan